 Bond set for man accused of gross abuse of corpse involving missing Huber Heights woman

 Jan.
-25—A judge set bond Tuesday for a Dayton man facing charges connected to a missing Huber Heights woman whose body was found in a field in Dayton.
+27—A judge set bond Tuesday for a Dayton man facing charges connected to a missing Huber Heights woman whose body was found in a field in Dayton.

 During 41-year-old Harrison Deon Williamson Jr.'s arraignment, his bond was set at $10,000, according to Montgomery County Common Pleas Court records.
 He's facing tampering with evidence and gross abuse of a corpse charges.

-The charges stem from July 2021, when the body of Brooke McCullough, 27, was found in a field in Dayton, two days after she was reported missing to Riverside police.
+The charges stem from July 2021, when the body of Brooke McCullough, 27, was found two days after she was reported missing to Riverside police.

-Detectives used cell phone records and information provided by McCullough's family to locate her body.
+Detectives used cellphone records and information provided by McCullough's family to find her body.

-Police said they believed McCullough died from an overdose and didn't die where she was found.
+Police said they believed McCullough died and was then brought to the field where she was found.